Ha-ri-ka/MIT-labs-ai-ml/5th Semester/Machine Learning Lab/midterm/readme.md

-DATA: dataset of 8 people containing information about their names, gender, height, hair color and eye color. to find : given a person is named drew, has long hair, blue eyes and is over 170m tall, classify them as female or male.
+DATA: dataset of 8 people containing information about their names, gender, height, hair color and eye color.
+\nto find : given a person is named drew, has long hair, blue eyes and is over 170m tall, classify them as female or male.